DaCHack/Futro-S740-Homeserver/README.md

 #### Kodi
 Kodi can be installed and started on my system without desktop environment.
-Will install a >110 dependencies though (with UxPlay and Gstreamer already installed, thus on-top of their dependencies):
+Will install a >110 dependencies at >240MB disk space though (with UxPlay and Gstreamer already installed, thus on-top of their dependencies):
 ```
 apt install kodi
 kodi-standalone